Northern Liberty Market

-The Northern Liberty Market, later called Convention Hall Market and Center Market, was located on the east side of 5th Street NW, between K and L, in the present-day Mount Vernon Triangle neighborhood of Washington, D.C.
+The Northern Liberty Market, later called Convention Hall Market and Center Market, was located on the east side of 5th Street NW, between K and L streets, in the present-day Mount Vernon Triangle neighborhood of Washington, D.C.
 It operated from 1875 to 1963.

 History

 Mount Vernon Square

 Northern Liberty Market used to operate at Mount Vernon Square, one of the busiest parts of town at the time.
 This market was a collection of what was described as "dilapidated sheds".
 On September 3 1871, the market was torn down by order of President Ulysses Grant to General Orville Babock, Superintendent of Public Buildings and Grounds for Washington, DC authorizing Governor Alexander Shepherd.
 It was to become a public park before being later replaced by the Carnegie Library in 1903.

 The Governor had planned to destroy the market.
 When the vendors learned about his plan, they appealed for an injunction.
 He counteracted their action with some political influence.
 The market by that point was guarded day and night by armed men in what looked like a siege of war.
 At night, the men laid down their arms a few hours only before Governor Shepherd arrived with 200 or 300 men at midnight with torches.
 By morning, the market was completely torn down.

 Claims were made by several vendors in Court.
 The District of Columbia was not held responsible.
 Rather Governor Shepherd was held responsible for the destruction of the market.
 But Congress paid the demands as a gratuity by an act passed January 26, 1897 for a total of $392,215.
 Some payments were made before Congress passed a resolution suspending the payments.
-Finally, twenty-five years later in April 1899, checks totaling $125,346.35 were paid out to the few surviving victims and their descendants since many had passed away by then.
+Finally, twenty-five years later in April 1899, checks totaling $125,346.35 were paid out to the few surviving victims and their descendants since many had died by then.